maxneuds/wow-fishing-classic/README.md

-# wow-fishing-classic
+# WoW Fisherman
-Fishing Automization for Classic WoW using Yolo on Python with Nvidia/Cuda Pytorch.
+Fisherman's friend for WoW Retail and Classic using yolo.
+Training material straight from the game and labels done with labelstudio.